Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

 \subsection{The invariant lemma}

 At this stage, we have found $8$ models ($4$ unweighted, $4$ weighted), which, as Gessel's model, admit invariants and are decoupled.
 They are in fact the $8$ algebraic (or conjecturally algebraic) models of Figure~\ref{fig:alg_models}.
 In order to prove their algebraicity as we did in Section~\ref{sec:gessel} for Gessel's model, we still need to adapt the third and last ingredient of Section~\ref{sec:gessel}, namely Lemma~\ref{lem:inv-gessel}.
 We can do this for $7$ of our $8$ models.
 The resisting model is the reverse Kreweras model, with steps $\rightarrow, \uparrow, \swarrow$.
 We shall circumvent this difficulty in the next subsection. \begin{Lemma}[\bf{The invariant lemma}] Let $\cS$ be one of the models of Figure~\ref{fig:alg_models}, distinct from the reverse Kreweras model.
-If $\cS$ is one of the last two models, set $x=(1+u)(1+\bu)t$, with $\bu=1/u$.
-Otherwise, set $x=t+(u+\bu) t^\beta$, where $\beta$ is given in Table~\ref{tab:abc} below.
-Then around $t=0$, the roots $Y_0$ and $Y_1$ of $K(x,y)=0$ expand as
+If $\cS$ is one of the last two models, let $X=(1+u)(1+\bu)t$, with $\bu=1/u$.
+Otherwise, let $X=t+(u+\bu) t^\beta$, where $\beta$ is given in Table~\ref{tab:abc} below.
+As in Section~\ref{sec:gessel}, we slightly abuse notation by denoting $Y_0$ and $Y_1$ the roots of $K(X,y)$.
+Then $Y_0$ and $Y_1$ can be expanded around $t=0$ as Puiseux series in $t$ with coefficients in $\cs(u)$, starting with

 where $\gamma$ is given by Table~\ref{tab:abc}.
-The series $Q(x,Y_i)$ and $Q(0,Y_i)$ are well defined as series in $t$ (or $\sqrt t$ when $\gamma$ is a half-integer) with coefficients in $\qs(u)$.
+The series $Q(X,Y_i)$ and $Q(0,Y_i)$ are well defined as series in $t$ (or $\sqrt t$ when $\gamma$ is a half-integer) with coefficients in $\qs(u)$.

 Let $A(y)$ be a Laurent series in $t$ with polynomial coefficients in $y$, of the form